Forgotten Hard Rock Albums: Sacred Warrior, "Obsessions"

 "Temples On Fire"

-Sacred Warrior was always very bold and up-front about their faith in their lyrics, which may seem "preachy" to non-converted listeners, but even the most jaded, heathen metal heads can't deny the high quality of the musicianship on Obsessions.
+Sacred Warrior was always very bold and up-front about their faith in their lyrics, which may come across as "preachy" to non-converted listeners, but I'd bet that even the most jaded, heathen metal heads wouldn't be able to deny the validity of the musicianship on Obsessions.
 Kicking off with "Wings of a Dream," a showcase for the driving guitar work of Bruce Swift and John Johnson and the soaring vocals of Rey Parra, the band shifts smoothly into the moody "Sweet Memories," which features some nice acoustic picking.
 Once again, Parra's soulful voice (particularly his Geoff Tate-esque high end) is used effectively.
 The hard charging title track warns against addictions of all types, and occasionally borders on speed metal.
 The band keeps the gas pedal floored on the hyperactive "Kamikaze," and then their progressive tendencies come through again on the slow, somber "Remember Me."
 Things heavy up once more with the pounding "Fire From Heaven," a stern warning that God's patience are not infinite and he will eventually cleanse the earth with flame.
 "Temples On Fire" is another straight forward metal cut with a "get right with God" message, and I hear echoes of the Judas Priest classic "The Ripper" on the album's six-minute-plus closing epic "Mad Man," a tale of an unnamed, night stalking evil who can only be beaten by faith in the Lord.
 Hmmm, could it beeeee....
 Satan? (haha)

 To sum it up, Obsessions is a classy slab of heavy, melodic "you better turn or you're gonna burn" metal that still sounds pretty damn (sorry) good all these years later.
 Retroactive's reissue is a great package all around and I'm very pleased to finally have the album in my collection!